fooof-tools/mat_py_mat/README.md

 # FOOOF: Matlab -> Python -> Matlab

-This repository offers support and examples for how to integrate [FOOOF](https://github.com/fooof-tools/fooof) into a Matlab workflow.

-Note that this workflow does use Python directly.
-Alternatively there is a full [Matlab wrapper](https://github.com/fooof-tools/fooof_mat).
-The benefit of this approach, over using the [wrapper](https://github.com/fooof-tools/fooof_mat), is that you have full access to the FOOOF module in Python, which makes it easier to use utilities to plot outputs and see what's happening.
-This approach

-All [descriptions](https://github.com/fooof-tools/fooof/README.md) and [tutorials](https://github.com/fooof-tools/fooof/tutorial) for FOOOF are in the [main repository](https://github.com/fooof-tools/fooof), and a full description of the method is available in the [paper](https://www.biorxiv.org/content/early/2018/04/11/299859).
+Using an integrated workflow in which using Matlab is combined with running FOOOF directly in Python.

 ## Overview

-This repository includes example code for a potential workflow whereby most stuff is done in Matlab, only using Python for FOOOF fitting specifically.
+This repository offers examples for how to integrate [FOOOF](https://github.com/fooof-tools/fooof) into a Matlab workflow.

+This approach does use Python directly, and seeks to demonstrate how to use a primarily Matlab based approach, using Python only as needed for fitting power spectrum models.
+The idea is that one can do all of the processing and analysis in Matlab, up to and including calculating power spectra.
+These power spectra can then be saved out.
+These files can then be loaded into Python, and FOOOF can be used to fit power spectrum, and do any model related processing needed using the FOOOF module.
+The model results can also be saved out, and loaded back into Matlab.

+The benefit of this approach, is that you have full access to the FOOOF module in Python.

+Alternatively there is a [Matlab wrapper](https://github.com/fooof-tools/fooof_mat), which you can use to call FOOOF directly from Matlab, without having to interact directly with Python.

 This approach does require that you have Python and FOOOF installed.
-You can follow the direction to do so from [here](https://github.com/fooof-tools/fooof_mat).
+You can follow the directions to do so from [here](https://github.com/fooof-tools/fooof_mat).

-The idea is that one can do all of the processing and analysis in Matlab, up to and including calculating power spectra.
-Power spectra are then saved out to mat files, and loaded into Python.
-You can the run and explore using FOOOF, in Python, fitting models, and then save out the model fit results, which can be loaded back into Matlab, if you prefer.
+Note that the main documentation for the FOOOF module itself is on the [documentation site](https://fooof-tools.github.io/fooof/).

 ## Workflow

-An example / template workflow for using this approach, including matlab and python scripts, is available here.
-This workflow is for using FOOOF in a Matlab pipeline, in which you process and analyze the data mostly in Matlab, but do the FOOOF fitting directly in Python.
-With this template, you should be able get working with this workflow without having to write almost any Python code.
+Some examples for using this approach, including Matlab and Python scripts, are available here.

+With this template, you should be able get running without having to write almost any Python code.

 This suggested workflow is to:
-- A) Pre-process all data in Matlab, up to the point of creating and saving out power spectra
+- A) Pre-process data in Matlab, including creating and saving out power spectra
 - B) Switch to Python, load these power spectra, explore and fit FOOOF models, then save out FOOOF results
-- C) Continue analysis of the FOOOF results in Matlab
+- C) Continue analysis of FOOOF results in Matlab

 In this folder you will find two examples of this workflow, one showing the outline with a single PSD, and another showing how you can update this workflow to analyze multiple power spectra.

-You can also use these files as templates - just download this folder, and update the files as you need to to use your data.
+You can also use these files as templates - just download this folder, and update the files as needed to use your own data.

-Note that as outlined the Python parts are done in notebooks, which allows for easy access to the plotting and exploration tools in FOOOF.
-When you have settled on parameters and so on, you can instead run this part as a Python script.
+Note that as outlined the Python parts are done using [Jupyter notebooks](https://jupyter.org/), which allow for interactive coding and integrated plotting, etc. Once you have checked the fitting, and settled on parameters and so on, you can instead run this part as a Python script.